mh-cbon/go-msi/README.md

 Post an issue if it is not self-explanatory.

-Always double check the documentation and SO when you face a difficulty
+Always double check the documentation and SO when you face a difficulty with `heat`, `candle`, `light`

 - http://wixtoolset.org/documentation/
 - http://stackoverflow.com/questions/tagged/wix